 The conventional imaging methods typically used for prostate cancer patents, including CT, MRI, and bone scan, have limitations when it comes to disease detection, according to Steve Huang, MD, Nuclear Medicine Department, Cleveland Clinic.

-“PSMA, or prostate-specific membrane antigen, is a protein on the surface of many prostate cells and it has been shown that radiotracers tagged to PSMA can identify early, low-volume sites of lymph node or distant metastases of prostate cancer,” explains Dr. Tendulkar.
+“PSMA, or prostate-specific membrane antigen, is a protein on the surface of many prostate cancer cells, and it has been shown that radiotracers targeting PSMA can identify early, low-volume sites of lymph node or distant metastases of prostate cancer,” says Dr. Tendulkar.

-The first PSMA-targeted PET imaging drug for prostate cancer—Gallium 68 PSMA-11 (Ga 68 PSMA-11) — was approved by the FDA in 2020 for patients with suspected prostate cancer recurrence and metastasis.
-This approval was based on phase III clinical trials that demonstrated a significant increase in accuracy for the detection of prostate cancer compared with standard imaging modalities.
-In 2021, a second FDA approval followed for Pylarify (piflufolastat F 18) for the same indication.
+The first PSMA-targeted PET imaging drug for prostate cancer—gallium 68 PSMA-11 (Ga 68 PSMA-11) — was approved by the FDA in 2020 for patients with suspected prostate cancer recurrence and metastasis.
+This approval was based on phase 3 clinical trials that demonstrated a significant increase in accuracy for the detection of prostate cancer compared with standard imaging modalities.
+In 2021, a second FDA approval followed for Pylarify® (piflufolastat F-18) for the same indication.

 Several institutions have adopted this technology since, including Cleveland Clinic, which integrated PSMA PET scans into practice in September 2021.
 However, this is not a new area of interest for experts at the facility.
 Warren Heston, PhD, a basic scientist at Cleveland Clinic Lerner Research Institute, first discovered and cloned the PSMA protein in the early 1990s.
 Researchers have also participated in clinical trials evaluating the PSMA imaging agent rhPSMA-7.3 (18F).